pace-of-mind/music-chips.com/_chips/basic-mastering-edm.md

 ---
-title: Basic Mastering for EDM tracks
+title: Basic Mastering Checklist for EDM tracks
 description: >
   This checklist will help you to avoid common mistakes and get good-quality tracks without using expensive equipment or asking for external help.